 You’ll begin by understanding the different roles, responsibilities, and interactions between cross-functional teams.
 Then, you’ll learn about the pillars of a good design: stability, maintainability, scalability, and resilience, helping you develop a process design document, solution design document, SIT/UAT scripts, and wireframes.
 You’ll also learn how to design reusable components for faster, cheaper, and better RPA implementation, and design and develop best practices for module decoupling, handling garbage collection, and exception handling.
 At the end of the book, you’ll explore the concepts of privacy, security, reporting automated processes, analytics, and taking preventive action to keep the bots healthy.

-By the end of this book, you’ll be well equipped to undertake a complete RPA process from design to implementation efficiently.
+By the end of this book, you’ll be well-equipped to undertake a complete RPA process from design to implementation efficiently.

 What you will learn